Recipes that may be of interest to Americans living overseas.

 Serve with rice, beans, and flour tortillas.

-Arroz Rojo - Red Rice - Here is a tried and true favorite for what we called "Spanish Rice" in California.
-Goes great with all your favorite Mexican dishes; enchiladas, tacos etc. and is easy to prepare.
-1 1/2 cup long grain white riceMash garlic with salt to make a paste.
-Heat oil in large pan or pot.
-Add rice.
+Arroz Rojo - Red Rice - Here is a tried and true favourite for what we called "Spanish Rice" in California.
+Goes great with all your favourite Mexican dishes; enchiladas, tacos etc. and is easy to prepare.

 Cook and stir over medium heat until lightly browned, stirring often so as not to burn.
 Add onion and garlic paste.
 Cook and stir until onion is tender.
 Stir in tomato sauce, chili peppers and chicken broth.
 Cover and simmer until most of the liquid is absorbed.
 Reduce heat to very low and steam 30 to 45 minutes until rice is tender.